yw05/minetest/doc/lua_api.md

     * Register a path to a Lua file to be imported when an async environment is initialized.
 You can use this to preload code which you can then call later using `minetest.handle_async()`.
-* `minetest.register_async_metatable(name, mt)`:
-    * Register a metatable that should be preserved when data is transferred between the main thread and the async environment.
-    * `name` is a string that identifies the metatable.
-It is recommended to follow the `modname:name` convention for this identifier.
-    * `mt` is the metatable to register.
-    * Note that it is allowed to register the same metatable under multiple names, but it is not allowed to register multiple metatables under the same name.
-    * You must register the metatable in both the main environment and the async environment for this mechanism to work.

 ### List of APIs available in an async environment